Sofie8/VERTHY/projects/index.md

 # {% include icon.html icon="fa-solid fa-leaf" %} VERTHY ENVIRONMENT

-At VERTHY ENVIRONMENT we work on ecological remediation and soil improvement by combining plant, microbe and data-driven approaches.
+In our environmental projects we work on ecological remediation and soil improvement by combining plant, microbe and data-driven approaches.
 Below you’ll find an overview of our main project lines, core services and featured use-cases.

 ## Projects at a glance